 “We can include young people as current citizens as well as future citizens, knowing that there is demand from the community for what young people have to offer – not just their skills, but their energy and their social nous.”

-A similar point is made in the NZ Transport Agency’s Fact Sheet on Road Safety Education in Secondary Schools (see below).
+A similar point is made in the NZ Transport Agency’s Good practice in road safety (see below).
 This evidence-based guide suggests schools enhance connectedness between students, parents, whānau and local community and support them to think and act together.

 Lise says professionals looking to include young people in a road safety culture can learn about who they are working with, and, crucially, listen to the young people themselves.